-(b) Reasonably fears physical harm as a result of the disclosure; or
+(b) Reasonably fears physical harm as a result of the disclosure; or an action brought under this subsection and are in addition to any remedies provided in subsection (2) of this section.

-(c) Makes the disclosure to a private accreditation organization or a public body for the purpose of providing evidence of an activity, policy, practice or violation of a hospital or an affiliated hospital that the nursing staff reasonably believes is a crime.
-[2001 c.609 §10]
+(c) Makes the disclosure to a private accreditation organization or a public body for the purpose of providing evidence of an activity, policy, practice or violation of a hospital or an affiliated hospital that the nursing staff reasonably believes is a crime. $[2001 c.609 \ 10]$